Improving survival rates and treatments for childhood, adolescent and young adult (AYA) sarcomas.

 The Victorian Paediatric Cancer Consortium (VPCC) Sarcoma program, led by Hudson Institute’s Associate Professor Jason Cain, is focused on finding molecular signatures that predict a child’s response to therapy, their risk of metastasis and their potential survival outcomes.
 Identifying these factors would enable clinicians to stratify children’s risk in the future, and then adapt therapies to minimise side effects and improve overall outcomes.

-As a Research Group Head in the Centre for Cancer Research, A/Prof Cain leads research mainly on paediatric sarcomas (malignant rhabdoid tumours and osteosarcomas), diffuse midline gliomas and lung adenocarcinoma (LUAD).
-Learn more about VPCC Sarcoma program.
+A/Prof Cain leads research mainly on paediatric sarcomas (malignant rhabdoid tumours and osteosarcomas), diffuse midline gliomas and lung adenocarcinoma (LUAD).

 Our sarcoma research projects